rudolfgrauberger/sonar-cxx-wiki/Extending-the-code-analysis.md

 This will generate the following files:
 <ul>
 <li>
-<b>cpplint.xml</b>: that should be copied to $SONARQUBEHOME/extensions/rules/cxxexternal
+<b>cpplint.xml</b>: that should be copied to web ui as per above and server restarted after save
 </li>
 <li>
 <b>cpplint_mod.py</b>: that should be used to check the code